nguerrera/xliff-converter/README.md

 XliffConverter <repository root>
 ```

+Tip: Save your work and to a full git clean to avoid time spent hunting for things to replace in .gitignored places.

 This will scan the repo for resx files (ignoring bin\ and TestAssets), vsct, xaml files in a folder named "Rules", and LocalizableStrings.cs, then convert/sync them with the xliff files in xlf/ subdirectories.
 (If there are no xlf files yet, they will be created.)